Trexler Historic District

-The Trexler Historic District, also known as Trexler Station, is a national historic district that is located in Albany Township, Berks County, Pennsylvania.

-It was listed on the National Register of Historic Places in 2001.
+The Trexler Historic District, also known as Trexler Station, is a national historic district located in Albany Township, Berks County, Pennsylvania.
+The district encompasses 8 acre along Old Philadelphia Pike (Old Philly Pike) and contains fifteen contributing buildings representing the architectural history of a small commercial center from 1790 to 1930.
+The village progressed from a single farmstead to a commercial center serving the surrounding agricultural community before declining with the rise of automobile transportation.
+It was listed on the National Register of Historic Places on September 7, 2001.